A General Framework for Enhancing Sparsity of Generalized Polynomial Chaos Expansions: Iterative rotations

 Therefore, we only need to evaluate $\nabla\psi_n$ at $(\bm\eta^{(l)})^q$.
-This is straightforward since $\nabla\psi_n$ of most generalized polynomial used in uncertainty quantification is known, e.g., the derivative of Hermite polynomial, Legendre polynomial and Chebyshev polynomial.
+This is straightforward because we construct $\psi_n$ using the tensor product of univariate polynomials (Eq.~\eqref{eq:tensor}) and derivatives of widely used orthogonal polynomials in UQ study, e.g., Hermite, Laguerre, Legendre and Chebyshev, are known.
 We summarize the entire procedure in Algorithm \ref{algo:cs_rot1}.

-The stopping criterion we use here is the difference between to successive rotation matrix $\tensor A^{(l)}$ and $\tensor A^{(l+1)}$.
-The threshold can be set as as a fraction of the dimension, e.g., $0.1d$.
-Alternatively, it can be set as $l\leq l_{\max}$, where $l_{\max}$ is can taken as $2$ or $3$ empirically for practical problem.
-This is because 1) to take advantage of the improvement of the sparsity, we do not need a very exact solution of the rotation; 2) the improvement of the sparsity is problem dependent (see the Examples in the \ref{sec:numeric}) and for many practical problems the improvement is not significant by using more iterations.
-In a word, we update $\bm c^{(l)}$ and $\tensor A^{(l)}$ separately in each iteration, which is the spirit of the alternating direction method for the optimization problem.
+The stopping criterion we use is the difference between to successive rotation matrix $\tensor A^{(l)}$ and $\tensor A^{(l+1)}$.
+The threshold $\theta$ can be set as a fraction of the dimension, e.g., $0.2d$.
+Alternatively, it can be set as $l\leq l_{\max}$, where $l_{\max}$ is can taken as $2$ or $3$ empirically for practical problems.
+Because it is not necessary to use the optimal rotation to improve the sparsity.
+In addition, the sparsity structure is problem-dependent (see examples in Section~\ref{sec:numeric}), and, for many practical problems, the improvement is not made significant by using more iterations.
+Notably, we update $\bm c^{(l)}$ and $\tensor A^{(l)}$ separately in each iteration, which is the spirit of the alternating direction method.